Frequently Asked Questions

 Can I make changes to my order (quantity, products, delivery address, v.v.) after confirmed payment?

-You can only modify your order (quantity, products, delivery address) within 12 hours of payment, before we finalize packing and dispatch.
+You can only modify your order (quantity, products, delivery address) BEFORE we finalize packing and dispatch.
 Please review your order carefully during checkout and notify us immediately if you need any changes.

 Do you accept cash on delivery?